MaayanLab/Workshop.io/pages/Instruction.md

 ---

 ## Log in
-LymeMIND allows you to use your own Google or Orchid account to sign in.
+LymeMIND allows you to use your own Google or Orcid account to sign in.

 ![img](./assets/images/lyme/login_1.png)